Overpseudoprimes, Mersenne Numbers and Wieferich primes: Abstract

 \section{Abstract}

-We introduce a new class of pseudoprimes-so called "overpseudoprimes" which is a special subclass of super-Poulet pseudoprimes.
-Denoting via $h(n)$ the multiplicative order of 2 modulo $n$,we show that odd number $n$ is overpseudoprime if and only if the value of h(n) is invariant of all divisors $d>1$ of $n$.
+We introduce a new class of pseudoprimes - so-called ``overpseudoprimes" which is a special subclass of super-Poulet pseudoprimes.
+Denoting via $h(n)$ the multiplicative order of 2 modulo $n$, we show that odd number $n$ is overpseudoprime if and only if the value of h(n) is invariant of all divisors $d>1$ of $n$.
 In particular, we prove that all composite Mersenne numbers $2^{p}-1$, where $p$ is prime, and squares of Wieferich primes are overpseudoprimes.